 The beauty of renovating a property is that you can start with a clean sheet and make it exactly how you want it and right for holiday letting.
 What people look for is the classic “chocolate-box” cottage with state-of-the-art interiors with new equipment like kitchen ovens, fridges, dish-washer and washing machine etc. If you have the eye for design and even better the ability to do the work yourself, renovating a property will deliver the best return on investment and get positive reviews which will encourage return guests and more bookings.

 When buying a potential holiday home, whether from new or a renovation, always consider what you will need to do when you rent the property; is the house easy to clean, what is the energy status because in future holiday cottages, will need to comply with energy standards.
-You will need a cleaner and a gardener so you will need to keep those costs down and have an easy to maintain house and garden will help.
+You will need a cleaner, gardener and hot tub cleaner so you will need to keep those costs down and have an easy to maintain house and garden will help.
 There are some costs you can manage but ensuring the upkeep on your property is vital to ensure it is guest ready and unfortunately this will negatively affect your return in the short run but the positive impact upon the guests will improve your return in the long run.

 Once you have found your perfect holiday house, how can you be sure you have made the right investment choice.
 Here is where My Favourite Cottages can help.
 We are very happy to view potential properties with you or simply look at Estate Agent particulars, we will know from these if the property is worth considering as a holiday let and what will be required to bring it up to scratch.